William Frederick Travers O'Connor: Early life

-O'Connor was born in 1870, Longford, Ireland, son of land agent Matthew Weld O'Connor, and Harriet Georgina, daughter of Anthony O’Reilly, of Baltrasna, County Meath.
+O'Connor was born in 1870, Longford, Ireland, son of land agent Matthew Weld O'Connor, and Harriet Georgina, daughter of Anthony O'Reilly, of Baltrasna, County Meath.
 He had a sister, Lina O'Connor, and two younger brothers Matthew O'Connor and Myles O'Connor.
 He was educated at Charterhouse School as a Junior Scholar, in Verites house, 1884-1887.
 Member of Charterhouse shooting team in 1885, and placing 7th, winning the House Shooting Cup in 1885.

 He passed through the Royal Military Academy in 1888 and was gazetted to the Royal Artillery in 1890.
 He received Henry Wilkinson sabre (number 29781) in 1889, as gift from a family member.

 Military career

-14 February 1890 – Joined 14th Field Academy Royal Artillery at Shorncliffe as Second Lieutenant.
+14 February 1890 – Joined 14th Field Academy Royal Artillery at Shorncliffe as second lieutenant.

-14 February 1893 – Promoted to Lieutenant.
+14 February 1893 – Promoted to lieutenant.

 1894 – Served in Indian mountain battery stationed near Darjeeling.

 1897–98 – Employed in the Swat valley and Tirah Campaigns, patrolling the Kurrum Valley.
 Awarded medal and 3 clasps.

-1 October 1899 – Promoted to Captain.
+1 October 1899 – Promoted to captain.

 1899–1903 – Appointed inspecting officer of the Kashmir Imperial Service Troops, stationed at Gilgit near the border of Afghanistan and Chinese Turkmenistan.

 11 December 1903 – Departed Sikkim as interpreter, secretary and chief intelligence officer to Sir Francis Younghusband's Lhasa mission as part of British expedition to Tibet.
 Awarded medal and clasp.

 1904 – Employed former Sengchen Lama's personal attendant Sherab Gyatso to be his personal language teacher and suspected intelligence informant.

 21 May 1904 - Fought, and wounded, in battle to capture village of Pala.
 David (born Dorje) MacDonald briefly took over O'Connor's interpreter duties during recovery.

 1905 – Posted as the first British Trade Agent at the new Trade Mart in Gyantse, under the Anglo-Tibet Convention.

 May 1905 – Investigated theft of remains of Younghusband mission money from boxes left at Gyantse.

 Summer 1906 – Stayed with Gertrude Bell whilst she worked on her travel book The Desert and the Sown.

 1907 – Import of two motor cars, by carrying over the Himalayas, into Tibet.
 One was an 8hp Clement brought as a gift for Thubten Choekyi Nyima, the 9th Panchen Lama, who presided over Tashi Lhunpo monastery near Shigatse.
 The other was his own 6.5hp Baby Peugeot (Peugeot Type 69).

-1908 – Accompanied Sikkimese Prince on world tour and also to meet 13th Dali Lama.
-O'Connor was the first Indian Government official to meet the Dali Lama.
+1908 – Accompanied Sikkimese Prince on world tour and also to meet 13th Dalai Lama.
+O'Connor was the first Indian Government official to meet the Dalai Lama.

-14 February 1908 – Promoted to Major.
+14 February 1908 – Promoted to major.

 30 September 1909 – Appointed His Majesty's council for the districts of Seistan and Kain.

 1910 – Serving in Mashad as Consul-General and Agent to the Governor-General.

 1912 – Transferred to Shiraz, capital province of Fars, as Consul.

 28 October 1913 – Met with the Edwin Montagu, Under-Secretary of State for India, at lunch arranged by Gertrude Bell, for 1.5 hour briefing and questions on the status of the frontier.